Rodea the Sky Soldier: Gameplay

 Rodea the Sky Soldiers gameplay differs noticeably between versions of the game.

-The Wii version's controls involve aiming with the Wii Remote at solid objects and pressing the B button to have Rodea fly in parabolic arcs.
+Prope's prime Wii version's controls involve aiming with the Wii Remote at solid objects and pressing the B button to have Rodea fly in parabolic arcs.
 The Wii version uses temporary power-ups, such as a machine gun, to enable Rodea to overcome particular obstacles.
 Power-ups are maintained until Rodea takes damage or the player completes the current level, and they also crucially function as protection; should Rodea take damage once more without any power-ups, he will lose a life and respawn at the last checkpoint passed.
+The overall gameplay style resembles Naka's tenure on 3D Sonic games, with a more 3D reinterpretation of NiGHTs into Dreams.

-The Wii U and Nintendo 3DS versions' controls involve using the joystick and control pad, respectively, to point a reticle on-screen and pressing the A button to launch Rodea toward that point.
+Kadokawa's ported Wii U and Nintendo 3DS versions' controls involve using the joystick and control pad, respectively, to point a reticle on-screen and pressing the A button to launch Rodea toward that point.
 Unlike the Wii version, purchasable permanent upgrades are used to gradually improve Rodea.
 Another feature unique to the Wii U and 3DS versions is the usage of a fuel system, which limits the length of Rodea's flight time and forces the player to land when the fuel bar runs out.
 Certain actions, such as attacking, also drain the fuel bar at a faster rate.